Guillaume-favier/ti83python-menulib/README.md

 * `list` is the list of all options can be displayed
 * `curs` the place where the cursor is displayed at start (is 0 at default)
 * `title` is a text thatwill be displayed on the top if the menu if you want to disable it put it on `False` (is False at default)
+## Warning :

+If you want to replace the cursor where he was previously you can but you have to manage minus numbers.
+Like said at the top of the page you can make minus number by pressing 2nd and a number.

 ## To do :
 - [ ] do not limit user at 10 options with scroll.